 Four professors have been named fellows of the American Association for the Advancement of Science: STEVEN BURDEN in the Langone School of Medicine; ERIC KLANN in the Center for Neural Science; CATHERINE MILNE in the Steinhardt School for Culture, Education, and Human Development; and OLIVER SACKS in the Langone School of Medicine.

-RICHARD SYLLA, Henry Kaufman Professor of the History of Financial Institutions and Markets and professor of economics in the Stern School of Business, was named a fellow of the Cliometric Society, which selects those who "have published contribitions to economic history that are markedly original and have signfiicantly advanced the fronteirs of knowledge."
+RICHARD SYLLA, Henry Kaufman Professor of the History of Financial Institutions and Markets and professor of economics in the Stern School of Business, was named a fellow of the Cliometric Society, which selects those who "have published contributions to economic history that are markedly original and have signfiicantly advanced the frontiers of knowledge."

 BRYAN STEVENSON, professor of clinical law in the School of Law, received the Brennan Center's 2013 Brennan Legacy Award.

-DANIEL L. SMITH, associte professor in the Wagner Graduate School of Public Service, has been apointed to serve on the Governmental Accounting Standards Advisory Council.
+DANIEL L. SMITH, associate professor in the Wagner Graduate School of Public Service, has been appointed to serve on the Governmental Accounting Standards Advisory Council.